Cirque Éloize: Associated Groups

-Cirque Éloize has three subsidiaries: Éloize Entertainment, Éloize Studios, and Éloize Expo.
+Cirque Éloize had three subsidiaries: Éloize Entertainment, Éloize Studios, and Éloize Expo.

 Cirque Éloize continues to produce and stage contemporary circus performances, while Éloize Entertainment focuses on major multidisciplinary projects, like the GCC opening ceremony in 2022. Éloize Studios produces events in Cirque Éloize's creative studio in the former Dalhousie Station in Montreal. Éloize Expo develops interactive and educational exhibitions.

 In 2021, Éloize Expo produced its first interactive exhibition, Arctic: A Man Under the Ice, with visuals by diver and cinematographer Mario Cyr.
 Initially presented in its studio in Dalhousie Station, then at the Quebec City Convention Centre, before going to Saskatoon in 2022.

 Magdalen Islands theatre

 In 2003, Cirque Éloize created the first circus arts festival in America, La Semaine des Arts du Cirque.
 Taking place during summer in the Magdalen Islands, three iterations of the festival were produced in total.
 Cirque Éloize is also co-founder of the Montréal Complètement Cirque festival.

-By invitation from the chief director and curator of the Montreal Museum of Fine Arts, Nathalie Bondil, Jeannot Painchaud was chosen as one of 19 artists to participate in the Big Bang: carte blanche à la créativité exposition which was presented at the museum from November 6, 2011 to January 22, 2012.
+By invitation from the chief director and curator of the Montreal Museum of Fine Arts, Nathalie Bondil, Jeannot Painchaud was chosen as one of 19 artists to participate in the Big Bang: carte blanche à la créativité exposition which was presented at the museum from November 6, 2011, to January 22, 2012.

 In 2014, Jeannot Painchaud was the artistic director for the Paris en Scène 1889–1914 exposition, presented from June 2013 until February 2014 at the Musée de la civilisation in Québec.
 Paris en scène 1889–1914 earned the Prix Excellence – Groupe institutionnel 1 from the Société des musées québécois (SMQ).

 In 2021, Painchaud put forward a proposal for a church in Havre-Aubert in the Magdalen Islands to be turned into a performance venue, that was accepted by the community and is now active.